aslak3/cpu32/README.md

 # TODO

-* Expose condition code register and allow it to be altered by code/stacked
+* Expose condition code register and allow it to be stacked/transferred to a register
-* ...
 * Test bench for control unit
 * Integration into FPGA environment
+* Interrupts
+* Support for narrower then 32 bit IO/memory ports
+* ...

 # Instruction formats

 ## Base - Prefix 0x0

-* 31 downto 24 : opcode (NOP, HALT)
+* 31 downto 24 : opcode (NOP, HALT, ORFLAGS, ANDFLAGS)
+* 15 downto 0 : what to load (ORFLAGS, ANDFLAGS)

-## Load Immedaite Long, Word quick and Clear - Prefix 0x1
+## Load Immedaite Long, Word quick - Prefix 0x1

-* 31 downto 24 : opcode (LOADLI, LOADWSQ, CLEAR)
+* 31 downto 24 : opcode (LOADLI, LOADWSQ)
 * 23 downto 20 : destination register
 * 15 downto 0 : what to load (LOADWSQ)